Edoardo27/stock_price_analysis/README.md

 # <ins>Stock price analysis</ins>
-Personal project in which I analyzed the evolution of the S&P 500 stock price for big tech companies.
+Personal project in which I analyse the evolution and correlation of the stock prices of Amazon, Google, Microsoft and Apple.
 The project's Jupyter Notebook is uploaded above.

 **<ins>Language</ins>**: *Python*